johnbeve/PHI-696/Project-1/Peihong_Xie_Project_1_50375781.md

 (e) $T ≡ (M\sqcap ∃parentOf^-.(\le3 parentOf.M \sqcap \ge3 parentOf.M))\sqcup(¬M\sqcap∃parentOf^-.(\le2 parentOf.M \sqcap \ge2 parentOf.M))$

-**Approach 2 (indirectly introducing the inverse of a primary role, based on Ali and Giacomo, after my revisions)**
+**Approach 2 for ALCIN (indirectly introducing the inverse of a primary role, based on Ali and Giacomo, after my revisions)**

 In fact, these two approaches are interchangable because $parentOf^-$ in my own approach plays the same role as $p1^-$ in my revised Ali and Giacomo's approach: